 Having a sale or offering a discount code is a brilliant way to attract new customers and entice existing customers to buy.
 Running a sale is easy with Folksy as you can use our simple discount code feature and you can set up lots of different codes to use in different ways.
 People love to know they’re getting a discount and this feature can be a great way to attract new customers and reward loyal customers too.
+You can also use the Shop Announcement feature to tell customers about your offer.

 You need to carefully plan your sale or discount strategy, so read through our tips on how to run a sale and use discount codes.